 Reverse Proxy and Webserver

-A reverse proxy does not need to by fully aware of data it is transferring it needs to know, which upstream is responsible to process it and some metadata to know what it should do (like for caching a Cache-Control header and for authorizing an Authentication header in HTTP).
+A reverse proxy does not need to by fully aware of data it is transferring, it only needs to decide which upstream is responsible to process it and some metadata to know what it should do (like for caching a Cache-Control header and for authorizing an Authentication header in HTTP).

-A webserver, in contrast to a reverse proxy, finally processes the request (the webserver contains the business logic in the web application) and sends a response depending on the request, which may be modified or cached by a reverse (for example Varnish, nginx) or forward proxy (see Setup Anti Virus Protection, Setup Caching Proxy).
+A webserver - in contrast to a reverse proxy - processes the request (the webserver contains the business logic in the web application) and sends a response depending on the request, which may be modified or cached by a reverse proxy (for example Varnish, nginx) or forward proxy (see Setup Anti Virus Protection, Setup Caching Proxy).
 For example, a webserver serves a file called index.html from the local file system or processes an API endpoint and returns the result.
 A web server usually has an API for calling external interpreters:

 API